30 Under 30

 Fabiola Flores ’19, a biochemistry major, was born in Honduras and is trilingual, able to speak Spanish, French and English fluently.
 From a young age, she knew that she wanted to become a doctor and that she wanted to attend college in the States.
 After an Asbury alum spoke on campus about ophthalmic surgery and the leading cause of blindness, cataracts, Fabiola knew that was an area of medicine she wanted to pursue.
 She is working as an ophthalmology technician as she prepares for medical school and has already decided this will be her area of expertise.
 This experience has been intriguing and fulfilling for Fabiola.

 “I get to see and experience the joy that a patient has after recovering their eyesight.
 Their quality of life is very much improved, whether it is by refractive surgery or cataract surgery.
 Knowing that the patient will gain their independence back is priceless.
 The fact that I get to help in their process of recovering their eyesight brings joy and gratitude to my days.

 “I know I will succeed in this field because of the help and investment I received at Asbury.
 As an international student, I had many struggles adapting to a new environment.
 Every single professor I encountered throughout my career impacted my life tremendously.
 From making sure you were prepared to advice on graduate schools, they helped me find clarity and meaningfulness in my studies and future career.

-“The biochemistry major is a challenging one and I did not have much had free time but being part of groups like the Gospel choir and working in many different jobs across campus, helped me experience the community at Asbury and grow in my faith.
+“The biochemistry major is a challenging one and I did not have much free time, but being part of groups like the Gospel choir and working in many different jobs across campus helped me experience the community at Asbury and grow in my faith.

 “Asbury truly embodies academic excellence and spiritual vitality.
 The professors will make sure you succeed even beyond the classroom.
 I also appreciated the emphasis on Holiness at AU, because of the times that we live in, we must never forget that holiness is what we should strive for.”